Higuy8000/UE4CompilationTool/README.md

 * 'view_settings' : displays currently defined settings.
 * 'exit' : exits the UE4 Compilation Tool.

 'compile_and_upload' is the bread and butter of this tool.
 It will compile your project, copy them to relevant directories, and then upload to Steam.
-The only reason this is possible is by the tools already provided in Unreal and Steamworks - again, this application simplies automates the process.
+The only reason this is possible is by the tools already provided in Unreal and Steamworks - again, this application simply automates the process.

+The copy commands do some special things, like renaming the exe and folder if needed, along with making sure steam_appid.txt is in your binaries.
+The renaming of the exe and folder became necessary when I realized it wasn't so easy to just rename your entire UE4 project - this is a workaround for that.

 ## Acknowledgments